 - Sanchez v SSHD EWHC 3233: Succeeded before Divisional Court in judicial review claim on whether returning a US citizen to the USA, where he claimed he would face a disproportionate prison sentence under California’s 'three strikes and you’re out' legislation, would breach Article 3 of the ECHR.

-Sab has a thriving advisory and court practice in clinical negligence, where he regularly acts for claimants, doctors and hospitals in cases involving complex medical evidence and profound and high-value injuries.
-His work spans all areas of clinical negligence, such as delayed diagnosis of cancer and birth injury cases and also cases raising more unusual medical issues, one example being a trial on whether the rare disease of necrotising fasciitis should have been detected earlier in an intravenous drug user.
+Sab has a busy advisory and court practice in clinical negligence and personal injury, where he acts for claimants and defendants in cases involving complex medical evidence and profound and high-value injuries.
+His work spans all areas of clinical negligence and personal injury, such as delayed diagnosis of cancer and adult and child brain injury cases.

 - A v X Local Health Board and Others : Acting for health board in complex multi-defendant action raising various procedural issues.